adjust/corona_sdk/README.md

 If you want to use the Adjust SDK to recognize users whose devices came with your app pre-installed, follow these steps.

 1. Create a new tracker in your [dashboard].
-2. Open your app delegate and add set the default tracker by passing `defaultTracker` parameter to `adjust.create` method call:
+2. Open your app delegate and set the default tracker by passing the `defaultTracker` parameter to the `adjust.create` method call:

     ```lua
     local adjust = require "plugin.adjust"